tessalimbeek/Eurovision-app/README.md

 Paste and run the contents of supabase/schema.sql (This file defines all tables, RLS policies, and functions)

-### 5. Enable realtime for votes and messages
+### 5. Enable realtime for votes and messages and turn off confirmation email

 In the Supabase dashboard:

-Open Table Editor and turn on Realtime
+Open Table Editor and turn on Realtime for votes and messages

+Go to Project settings > Authentication > General email signup > email Toggle off "Confirm email"

 ### 6. Add the whitelist emails